West Brom - Brighton: How to watch, start time, stream link, odds

 Brighton

-OUT: Florin Andone (knee), Solly March (knee).
-QUESTIONABLE: Tariq Lamptey (thigh), Adam Webster (ankle).
+OUT: Florin Andone (knee), Solly March (knee), Tariq Lamptey (thigh), Adam Webster (ankle).

 Odds and ends (full odds provided by our partner, PointsBet)